This is the Unita THOW by Oregon Cottage Company. It’s a 169 sq. ft. tiny cottage on wheels with class!

 This cozy little cottage includes an awesome staircase with drawers and cubbies for plenty of storage.
-It features a stair rail and a railing in the loft bedroom for safety, and there’s room in living area for an option twin bed.
-Enjoy!
+It features a stair rail and a railing in the loft bedroom for safety, and there’s room in the living area for an option twin bed.
+What do you think?

 Meet Alysha, her kids, and their tiny house in Red Bluff, California.
 It was built with the help of the Oregon Cottage Company.

 She decided to move she and her kids into a tiny home after her husband passed away tragically and unexpectedly in his early 30s after serving in the United States Air Force.

 Alysha knew she had to do the best with what she had.
 So she decided to pick up a lifestyle that would allow her to spend the most time raising her two young children, especially since she would do it alone.

 Her tiny house was built by architect Todd Miller in Eugene, Oregon.
 She now rents out her former ‘big house’ for immediate income and lives in the backyard.

 Woman Goes Tiny with Family After Husband Dies

 I encourage you to enjoy the complete story and tiny house tour below in video:

 One of my favorite new tiny house builders is the Oregon Cottage Company led by architect Todd Miller.

 This tiny home that I’m showing you today was completed for a client of his who wanted a home that she could afford and love.
 She also grew up in Japan, so she wanted something that would really make her feel at home.